-White chicken chili with tender chicken, lots of beans, tomatoes, corn, creamy cheese, and mild southwest seasoning — this chili is always welcome.
+White chicken chili with tender chicken, lots of beans, tomatoes, corn, creamy cheese, and mild Southwest seasoning — this chili is always welcome.
 It’s perfect for tailgate parties or game days.
 Mild, but with tons of flavor, this is one of my most popular recipes.

 Almost everyone likes white chicken chili.
 It’s easy to make, always turns out, and is a one pan meal for easy cleanup.
-You can make it as spicy, or not spicy at all.
+You can make it spicy, or not spicy at all.
 Topped with Monterey Jack cheese and your favorite toppings, it’s hard to resist.

 About this chicken chili

 I like to use already cooked boneless skinless chicken breasts, diced or shredded.
 I almost always have some in the fridge or freezer.
 It’s such a time saver.
 Buy a family pack of chicken and cook up the whole pack for future easy dinners.

 If you don’t happen to have cooked chicken, you can poach the chicken in the pan before you begin cooking the soup.
 Once the chicken is poached, remove it from the pan to cool slightly before you shred or cube it.

 This recipe is so easy to make.
 Simply sauté the onions, add everything else, and simmer.
 An hour of simmering is about right, but if you run out of time, no problem, go ahead and serve it, it’ll be fine.
 Or if you want to simmer the chili two hours, ditto.
 It’s super flexible that way.

 I’ll run through the basics of this recipe here.
 You’ll find the printable recipe card at the end of the post, with complete directions and nutrition information.